mmcgoey/CMPUT404-assignment-web-client/README.md

 Citations
 ========================
-CITATIONS:
-My get_headers(self,data) and get_body(self,data) function is based off the code snippet from the stack over flow website linked below https://stackoverflow.com/questions/8474745/how-do-i-get-the-body-of-a-http-response-from-a-string-containing-the-entire-res These functions are based off an answer provided by bogdan on Dec 12, 2011
+My get_headers(self,data) and get_body(self,data) function are based off the code snippet from the stack over flow website linked below https://stackoverflow.com/questions/8474745/how-do-i-get-the-body-of-a-http-response-from-a-string-containing-the-entire-res These functions are based off an answer provided by bogdan on Dec 12, 2011